AMartin40/CovidSurviving-Economics/README.md

 Utilizing Machine Learning and leveraging unemployment data from the U.S. Bureau of Labor Statistics (BLS), we want to analyze the impacted of the unemployment rate in New York, California, Texas and Florida and identify the correlation and prediction of single-family home sales prices.

 ### PROJECT REQUIREMENTS:
-Identify a problem worth solving, analyzing, or visualizing Use ML in the context of technologies learned
+ * Identify a problem worth solving, analyzing, or visualizing
+ * Use ML in the context of technologies learned
-Use Scikit-Learn: machine learning in Pytho
+ * Use Scikit-Learn: machine learning in Python

 ### REQUIREMENT OBJECTIVE:
 Use algorithms and statistical analysis to create ML models on data and make predictions about new data without being explicitly programmed to do so.